Research Output per year

 Corporate Social Responsibilty, Stakeholder Theory, Strategy and Developing countries

 Dr Alim Abubakre is on the advisory board of London Business School Africa Club and is the non-executive chair of These Executive Minds.
+Dr Alim Abubakre had worked at Nottingham Business School as a visiting lecturer before joining Coventry University in 2016 firstly as a visiting lecturer and in 2017 as a full time staff.
+He is a Senior Fellow of the Advance Higher Education Academy (HEA).

 Until recently, Alim was a member of the board of Cambridge to Africa and the Director of Strategy at a consulting firm in Cambridge, advising many Russell group institutions on their internationalisation strategies.